clevyr/jackpot-backup/README.md

 ### In Production

-In production, you'll definitely want to set up jackpot as a cron job that runs every
+In production, you'll normally want to set up jackpot as a cron job that runs
-day:
+regularly:

 ```
 # Every day at midnight